JAlexandra7/ARIMA-Energy-Price-Forecaster/README.md

 ![Alt](Images/21.png)

 # Model refinement
-I applied a BoxCox transformation to the time series to fix the non-constant variance and the non-normality.
+For each of the model types (ARIMA, SARIMA, SARIMAX, STL-ARIMA, SARIMA-fiGARCH) I applied a BoxCox transformation to the time series to fix the non-constant variance and the non-normality.
 I increased the AR and MA terms of the model to capture the remaining autocorrelation.

+To improve SARIMAX I tried different combinations of exogenous variables.
+I also made seven new exogenous variables: Bid volume, temeperature, HDD, CDD, natural gas prices, and gas price * energy generated using natural gas.

+Bid volume: Bids per trading period (excluding place holder bids where no megawatts of energy were bid on).
+I obtained this data from the Electricity Authority on their Wholesale datasets: Bids page.

+For the temperature variable I obtained daily minimum, maximum and average temperatures from the Ministry for the Environment.
+Since this project only uses data from the the ABY0111 point of connection, which is in the Albury area, I used the temperautre data from the closest automatic weather station to Albury which is Timaru Aero Aws.
+Because I only had daily minimum, maximum and average temperatures, and I needed half hourly data I decided to use a two phase sine curve to estimate the temperatures for each day in 2017

+I also made two variables HDD and CDD which were derived from temperature to help model heating demand and cooling demand.
+A base temperature of 18 C was used for this calculation.

+The data used to make the natural gas variable was obtained from emsTradepoint.
+Since around 95% of natural gas in NZ is sold under long term contracts, then most natural gas prices aren't publicly available.
+However about 5% of natural gas in NZ is traded on the spot market (via emsTradepoint).
+The spot market prices aren't representative of the whole market, but the spot market prices will still help my model forecast energy prices because natural gas sets the marginal price, as natural gas is the most expensive fuel type for energy generation in NZ.
+Including natural gas prices in my model will help to capture fuel supply shocks and price spikes that drive marginal generation costs.

+I decided to try using PCA components to inform one of my SARIMAX models.
+I used prcomp() to perform principal component analysis on a matrix containing E_gen, Bid_Vol, Gas_Price, week_day, Gas_PG_scaled, and half_hourly_temp.
+I found that 90% of the variance was captured by 4 principal components.
+I used 4 principal components to inform the 11th SARIMAX model.

-I fitted seven ARIMA models, nine SARIMA models, eight STL-ARIMA models and seven SARIMAX models.
+In total I fitted seven more ARIMA models, nine SARIMA models, eight STL-ARIMA models, seven SARIMA-fiGARCH, one TBATS and thirteen SARIMAX models.

 # Refined models performance on Validation set